headak002/Recon-Tool/README.md

-# Vul-Rec Tool
+# Vul_Rec Tool

-The Vul-Rec Tool is a comprehensive and user-friendly application designed for security assessments and reconnaissance tasks.
+The Vul_Rec Tool is a comprehensive and user-friendly application designed for security assessments and reconnaissance tasks.
 It provides utilities for vulnerability scanning, reconnaissance, and reporting.

 ---